OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In contrast to method profiling, which tells you how frequently a method is being called, method tracing helps you to also determine its input and output values.
 This technique can prove to be very useful when dealing with applications that have a big codebase and/or are obfuscated.

-As we will discuss shortly in next section `frida-trace` offers out-of-the-box support for Android/iOS native code tracing and iOS high level method tracing.
+As we will discuss shortly in the next section, `frida-trace` offers out-of-the-box support for Android/iOS native code tracing and iOS high level method tracing.
 While it [doesn't support Java method tracing yet](https://github.com/frida/frida-python/issues/70 "Support for tracing high-level methods of Java Classes via patterns"), you can still use regular Frida scripting and hooking in order to perform Java method tracing.

 ##### Native Code Tracing